O-2wice/DS_Lab_Project/README.md

 ## Project Overview

 This project develops a machine learning pipeline for predicting corporate bankruptcy using financial ratios.
-The trained model is then applied to SAP S/4HANA transactional data to generate real-time risk scores for business customers.
+The trained model is then applied to SAP S/4HANA transactional data to generate risk scores for SAP companies.

 ### Key Results